Metal Cladding for Self-Builders

 Metal cladding follows the structural frame and roof weatherproofing on a self-build programme.
 The substrate must be complete before cladding begins, and all penetrations for windows, doors, and services need to be in place and correctly detailed before the cladding closes around them.

 Lead times for copper and zinc in particular can run several weeks from order.
 Confirm this with your installer early and build it into the programme — especially if other trades are following on.
+Late changes to openings, trims, drainage, or colour can delay more than the cladding contractor; they can hold up scaffolding, external works, and internal finishes too.

 Talk to Met-Tec about your self-build

-We work with self-builders at all stages — from initial material selection and design advice through to installation across London and the South East.
 We’re happy to get involved early, before any commitment is made.
 If your project is in one of the counties where we see this work most often, our Kent, Essex, and Sussex area pages go into more detail on the kinds of sites and planning contexts we commonly deal with.